Autodesk/bionano-wetLabAccelerator/README.md

   - allow passage of object as attrs for input?

 - better well UI

+- ability to drop in new JSON
+- copy JSON like bootstrap

+- UI for making aliquots?

 - move away from selects to some other dropdown?